amixofus/amixofus.github.io/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "This is the Title of Our Blog"
+  title: "A MIX OF US"
-  content: "This is something that we can say about our blog."
+  content: "A blog for us where you can find stories and advice based off our extensive travel and experience"
   image: "/images/banner.png"
   button:
     enable: false